erkexzcx/stoppropaganda/README.md

 and inter-process synchronization mechanisms.

-## randomquery
+## anticache

-Configuration via command line argument `-randomquery true` or via environment variable `SP_RANDOMQUERY=true`.
+Configuration via command line argument `-anticache true` or via environment variable `SP_ANTICACHE=true`.

-Defines whether randomly generated query strings and cookies should be added to the request.
-Keys and values are between 1 and 30 alpha-numeric, lowercase characters.
-They may be randomly excluded.

-Default value of false means that randomly generated query strings and cookies will not be added to the request.
+Default value of `true` means that randomly generated query and cookie will be sent with each request.

 # Web UI